tweedegolf/storage-abstraction/README.md

 Follow these steps:

-1. Add a new type to the `StorageType` enum
+1. Add a new type to the `StorageType` enum in `./src/types/general.ts`
 2. Define a configuration object (and a configuration url if you like)
 3. Write your adapter, make sure it implements all API methods
-4. Register your adapter
+4. Register your adapter in `./src/adapters.ts`
-5. Publish your adapter on npm and add it as a peer dependency to the Storage Abstraction package
+5. Publish your adapter on npm and add it as a peer dependency to the Storage Abstraction package in `./publish/Storage/package.json`.
+You may also want to add the newly supported storage service to the keywords array.

 ### Add your storage type

-You should add the name of the your type to the enum `StorageType`.
+You should add the name of the your type to the enum `StorageType` in `./src/types/general.ts`.
+It is not mandatory but may be very handy.

 ```typescript
 // add your type to the enum